 Details

 We included the Osprey Talon 22 Daypack as it is at the higher end of the price bracket to see what extras it may have.
-It is a nice looking piece of kit but does it challenge our other daypack choices?
+It is a great looking piece of kit but does it challenge our other daypack choices?
 Could it be the best daypack in the UK?
 As we evaluated this pack, it became clear that it’s designed with both comfort and functionality in mind, making it a reliable companion for a range of activities.

 The Talon 22’s multi-sport functionality is another strong point.
 It comes equipped with thoughtful features such as trekking pole and ice axe attachment points, a LidLock bike helmet attachment, and numerous stretch mesh pockets for quick access to essentials.
 This makes it an excellent choice for hikers, bikers, and other outdoor activities when you need a single pack that can adapt to various demands.

 Moreover, Osprey’s commitment to sustainability is evident in the use of their recycled high tenacity nylon, which aligns with the growing demand for environmentally responsible products.
+The fabric also has a DWR Durable Water Repellent coating to help keep out the rain.

-Overall, we found the Osprey Talon 22 to be an exceptional daypack for those who prioritize comfort and sustainability in their outdoor gear and don’t mind forking out for it.
-The Talon has a well thought out design and uses durable materials making it a worthy investment for anyone wanting a small and very versatile daypack.
+Overall, we found the Osprey Talon 22 to be an exceptional daypack for those who prioritize quality, comfort and sustainability in their outdoor gear and don’t mind forking out for it.
+The Talon has a very well thought out design and uses super durable materials making it a worthy investment for anyone wanting a small and very versatile daypack.

 Regatta Survivor V4 25L Daypack